-The employee, on the other hand, may treat the employment agreement as terminated if he or she has been ill-treated by the employer, in cases of non-payment of remuneration or the employee is made to resign by fraud or duress.
+The employee, on the other hand, may treat the employment agreement as terminated if they have been ill treated by the employer, in cases of non-payment of remuneration, where the employer fails to provide work and to pay remuneration under an agreement or the employee is made to resign by fraud or duress.

 Representation in the Event of a Disciplinary Hearing

-Prior to the termination of his or her agreement, an employee must be afforded with an opportunity to answer and explain any charge that has been levelled against him or her and where the opportunity afforded to answer the charge is the subject of a disciplinary hearing, the employee may have the assistance of a representative of his or her trade union or of a legal representative.
+Prior to the termination of their agreement, an employee must be afforded with an opportunity to answer and explain any charge that has been levelled against them and where the opportunity afforded to answer the charge is the subject of a disciplinary hearing, the employee may have the assistance of a representative of their trade union or of a legal representative.

 Employee’s Representation at the Level of Trade Union in the Employer’s Management

-An employee’s representation at the level of trade union is a constitutional right in as much as, except with his own consent, he shall not be hindered in the enjoyment of his freedom of assembly and association; that is to say, his right to assemble freely and associate with other persons, and, in particular, to form or belong to trade unions or other associations for the protection of his interests.
+An employee’s representation at the level of trade union is a constitutional right in as much as, except with their own consent, they shall not be hindered in the enjoyment of their freedom of assembly and association; that is to say, their right to assemble freely and associate with other persons, and, in particular, to form or belong to trade unions or other associations for the protection of their interests.
 An employee’s representation at this level is governed by the Employment Relations Act, which elaborates on the right of employees to freedom of association with a view to promoting good employment relations, granting of negotiating rights to employees through their union representatives and assisting employers and union representatives to bargain effectively.

-According to the Employment Relations Act, an employer cannot interfere with the establishment, functioning or administration of a trade union of workers or promote or give assistance to a trade union of workers in order to place or maintain the trade union under his control.
-The union representatives are responsible to negotiate for the employees’ rights catered for by the employment legislations and rights to participate in collective bargaining; that is, in relation to the terms and conditions of employment or rights pertaining to any procedure agreement.
+According to the Employment Relations Act, an employer cannot interfere with the establishment, functioning or administration of a trade union of workers or promote or give assistance to a trade union of workers in order to place or maintain the trade union under their control.
+The union representatives are responsible to negotiate for the employees’ rights catered for by the pieces of employment legislation and rights to participate in collective bargaining; that is, in relation to the terms and conditions of employment or rights pertaining to any procedure agreement.